semgrep/semgrep-docs/docs/contributing/adding-a-language.md

 expression: ($, previous) => choice(...previous.members, $.ellipsis);
 ```

-Whether to use one or the other is a matter of choice.
+Whether to use one or the other is a matter of taste.

 Finally, on rare occasions where the rule body is more than a single
 expression, you'll have to use the curly-brace/return syntax: